UNHCR Cash Assistance for Winter Heating

 1. Name, Patronymic, and Surname

-- Local authorities must resubmit the updated data to UNHCR through the agreed data-sharing mechanism.
+• To change the head of household’s name, applicants must contact local authorities, who will then resubmit the updated data to UNHCR through the agreed data-sharing mechanism.

 2. Sex and Date of Birth